Jim Higgs: 1977–78 World Series Cricket

-1977–78: Tour of West Indies and Test Debt
+1977–78: Tour of West Indies and Test Debut

 Higgs started the West Indies tour spectacularly well, taking 6–91 and 6–71 against the Leeward Islands.

 This earned him selection in the first test as part of a spin duo with Bruce Yardley; Higgs took 4–91, the best performing Australian, but Australia lost the test by an innings.
 He took 1–46 and 1–34 in the second test and did not play the third.
 In the fourth, Higgs' four wickets helped put Australia in a winning position but a second innings batting collapse saw them lose.

 Playing Jamaica, Higgs got 5–73 and 4–43.
 In the final test Higgs took five wickets – 2–47 and 3–67; he and Yardley were on the verge of bowling Australia to victory when the crowd rioted and the game was called off.
 Higgs took 42 first class wickets at an average of 22 on the tour.